Market Overview

 Schools

-Gaithersburg leads on school quality with a 76% average pass rate (rated Strong) compared to 72% in Suffolk.
-Top schools in Gaithersburg include Quince Orchard High School and Gaithersburg High School.
-In Suffolk, families look to Nansemond River High School and King's Fork High School.
+Gaithersburg has a 76% average SOL pass rate; Suffolk has 72% (2024 state assessment data).
+Public schools in Gaithersburg include Quince Orchard High School and Gaithersburg High School; in Suffolk, Nansemond River High School and King's Fork High School.
 See Gaithersburg schools | See Suffolk schools

 Gaithersburg